 Bluetooth WPAN tethering from Raspberry Pi

-Most modern Raspberry Pi models have Bluetooth and 2.4 / 5 GHz 802.11ac WiFi built in.
-Other models of Raspberry Pi can use a USB / external dongle to add WiFi and/or Bluetooth.
+Some Raspberry Pi modles have Bluetooth and 2.4 / 5 GHz 802.11ac WiFi built in or can use a USB dongle for WiFi and Bluetooth.
 Raspberry Pi and many other embedded single board computers can connect to the internet via Bluetooth WPAN a.k.a. tethering or connection sharing.
 This method avoids tying up the WiFi connection of a phone, or putting sensitive WiFi credentials on an embedded device.
 This method inherently limits internet bandwidth to the embedded device to about 1.6 Mbps practical throughput due to the legacy Bluetooth WPAN specification.

 nmcli device connect AA:BB:CC:DD:EE:FF